 D. Growing for an integrated workforce Attraction, recruitment, planning & supply 2.
-Support to recruitment, induction & embedding 1 Kirsty Shanley / Janet Thornley Increase pipeline of nurses into Primary Care Engagement & uptake KS working with Horizon to support interactive functional skills assessments KS now trained admin of platform Developing access course for HCAs before joining Nurse Associate Apprenticeship Engagement, uptake and retention Engagement events planned for new potential recruits and those supporting them - Autumn 22 Aug-22 Student Nurse Associate Project Kirsty Shanley / Helen Worthington-Smith No. NA apprentices currently completing a course, no. new NA apprentices recruited in 2022/23 Practices/PCNs are supported to understand the apprenticeship pathway and the benefits of training their own Nursing Associates rather than recruiting from the existing limited pool.
-Current NA apprentices are supported on their programmes the opportunity for 2 cohorts with the UoB in 2022 (June and September).
+Support to recruitment, induction & embedding Pipeline into Nursing Kirsty Shanley / Janet Thornley Increase pipeline of nurses into Primary Care KS working with Horizon to support interactive functional skills assessments KS now trained admin of platform Developing access course for HCAs before joining Nurse Associate Apprenticeship Engagement events planned for new potential recruits and those supporting them - Autumn 22 Aug-22 promining a coppiny Student Nurse Associate Project Kirsty Shanley / Helen Worthington-Smith No. NA apprentices currently completing a course, no. new NA apprentices recruited in 2022/23 Practices/PCNs are supported to understand the apprenticeship pathway and the benefits of training their own Nursing Associates rather than recruiting from the existing limited pool.
+Current NA We currently have 8 NA apprentices enrolled at the UoN and UoB.
+Plans have been put in place for re-advertising the opportunity for 2 cohorts with the UoB in 2022 (June and September).
 Practice engagement events arranged and expressions of interest currently being taken.
 8 Expressions of interest received to date practice due to change in funding arrangements.
 This year there is low likelihood of levy's being gifted and therefore practices will need to take up the government co-investment offer Ongoing advertising of the opportunity, take expressions of interest, deliver practice engagement events, support.
 Aug-22 3.
-Flexible & rotational opportunities ACP development & scoping Hannah Baker/ Ray Tariq £6,000 per student £9,000 survey incentive Commissioned placements taken up with full supervision support provided by employer.
+Flexible & rotational opportunities ACP development & scoping Hannah Baker/ Ray Tariq £6,000 per student £9,000 survey incentive taken up with full supervision support provided by employer.
 All current ACPs supported through the recognition process.
 ACP survey developed and agreed.
 Supporting document being developed and will be communicated with PCNs with a general comms about the ACP requirements.
 Will be working closely with the CCG place leads on collation of survey.
 Regional HEE webinar taking place.
-Capacity in Primary Care to provide Clinical Supervision.
+Clinical Supervision.
 Access to Apprenticeship Levy to support new ACP students.
 Duplication of pathways for AHPs alongside the Roadmap requirements.
-Current awareness in Primary Care of the requirements.
-ACP Clinical Lead not in place.
+Current awareness in Primary Care of HEE will be requesting names for 21/22 commissioned places.
+Collection of information from surveys to inform requirements for supported programmes for existing ACPs requiring recognition.
 Aug-22 4.
-Apprenticeships I -
+Apprenticeships 1 - + P